JacksonTheMaster/LUKSUnlock/readme.md

    ```
 ### Setup

-Embark on securing your digital assets by simply executing `install.sh`.
+Embark on securing your digital assets by simply executing `chmod +x install.sh` followed by `sudo install.sh`.
 This initiates a guided setup, meticulously crafting a LUKS encrypted container, followed by configuring your YubiKey for a seamless security experience.

 **Please Note:**